🇫🇷

 CategoryBudgetMid-RangeLuxury

-Tipping: Service is included by law (service compris), but rounding up the bill or leaving 5-10% for exceptional service is common in restaurants.
+Tipping: Service is usually included in restaurant bills, but rounding up or leaving 5–10% for good service is appreciated; small tips are common for taxis, cafés, and tours.

 Stay Connected in France